 No doubts, making your local business visible and searchable on Google and other search engines is not only important for developing your brand but also strategically essential: it can determine whether you are going to succeed or fail in the future.

-More and more often our clients ask us for advice on how to track their local rankings more effectively.
+So you're done with your Google Maps marketing tasks.
+What's next?
+Tracking your local rankings effectively.
 This can really be a daunting task because when Google shows local results, there are some caveats that you need to be aware of in order to understand how to best track and position your website for the results.

 In this article, we will explain what those things are, and how to most effectively monitor your business in those types of search requests.